The ringing of Bells in Temples

 The tradition relates that there was once a demon named Shankhasura who had defeated the devas (demigods) and stole the Vedas from them.
 He then hid at the bottom of the ocean.
 The devas prayed to Lord Vishnu for assistance.
 He incarnated as Matsya and killed the demon.
 The Lord blew one of the conch shells that hung from His ears and the Om resonated, from which the Vedas returned.
 For this reason, the conch is also called shankha after Shankhasura.
 The Lord’s conch shell is named Panchajanya.

 Why Coconuts are offered

-Then, after it is offered to the Lord, what remains is accepted as remnants from the Lord, as prasada.
-This represents a complete circle in which God accepts our offering of the body, mind and soul and gives back the mercy, prasada, of the Lord.
+Then, after it is offered to the Lord, what remains is accepted as remnants from the Lord, as prasad.
+This represents a complete circle in which God accepts our offering of the body, mind, and soul and gives back the mercy, prasad, of the Lord.

 Another thing that you may see is when devotees circumambulate and go around the Deities in the sanctum of a temple, or even around the temple itself, or around sacred places, like special hills or even holy towns.
 This is called pradakshina.
 This is a means of recognizing the center point of our lives, the center of the circular path we take in honor of the Deities of the Lord, or something connected with Him.
 This is done in a clockwise manner so to keep the Deity on our right, which is the side of auspiciousness.

 So in a way, it is a reflection of going through life while keeping God in the center.
 Walking around holy sites is another way of undergoing austerities for spiritual merit.
 It is accepted that each step takes away some of our material karma, and thus helps us get free from the mundane affairs and worldly consciousness which causes us to undertake the actions which create our karma, which helps free us from further rounds of birth and death.
 Respect can be shown to our superiors or parents by circumambulating them three times as well.

 Purpose of offering food to God before eating